Giving back never felt so good.

 After recognizing a need for effective nonprofit involvement with North Carolina's Homelessness crisis.
 We formed Ray's The Roof House The Homeless Foundation to provide viable solutions for temporary shelter as well as long term plans for affordable low income housing.
 Using a coordinated effort approach with the help of Churches, donors, volunteers & like minded groups we are affecting positive change.
 Our thanks go out all the helping hands of our incredible community and our partners and volunteers!

-Our goal is to relocate homeless individuals and families off the streets.
-Provide them with safe temporary shelter food & clothing.
+Our goal is to empower individuals and families to live independent and rewarding life styles.
+Providing them with safe transitional shelters food & clothing.
 We also assist the homeless to navigate through the red tape of getting into government training programs that teach the necessary skills to become employable, save money, tenancy skills and help them develop into productive members of society.
 We also help connecting them with resources and services that assists them with medical concerns.
 After successful completion of the programs and finding employment we also assist them to find a permanent low income housing solutions.
 At Ray’s The Roof House The Homeless Foundation our objective is to shine a light on the true stories of the homeless citizens in our communities and reduce their numbers.
 Our strategy is to work together with Church’s, municipalities, like-minded groups and individuals to bless the homeless with a place to call home.
 When blight, hunger, and homelessness are no longer issues we will know our projects have been successful and have had a positive impact on the lives of many deserving people.
 We will then continue to do the same thing from one city to the next and from state to state until homelessness is a thing of the past.

 Thank you for your support.
 Your generous tax deductible donation will help fund our mission.

 Currently, the vast majority of people who become homeless rely only on emergency shelters.
 A few days at a good shelter can be helpful, short term.
 However due to lack of capacity thousands of individuals are denied shelter.
-Most shelters do not help reconnect individuals with housing or training for employment.
-Which makes our plan for temporary housing & training a critical intervention that can get the homeless off the streets, housed, train and support them to get through the programs and exceed their goals.
-Successful completion & use of the programs and services qualifies participants for permanent low income housing assistance to achieve the American dream of home ownership.
-Our plan also provides an option for providing permanent low income housing solutions.
+Most shelters do not help reconnect individuals with housing or training for employment, an exception we recommend is ACAC Allied Churches of Alamance County in Burlington, NC (336) 229 0881 open 24 hours a day.
+Our plan for temporary housing & training is a critical intervention that can also get the homeless off the streets, housed, trained and support them to get through the programs that will help them re-enter society.
+Successful completion and use of the programs and services qualifies participants for temporary shelter and assistance to achieve the American Dream of home ownership.
+Our plan also provides options for permanent low income housing solutions.

 Sleeps 4 - 5 people.